 If you want to advertise prefixes from another network (ASN) to your embedded OCA(s), you should first ensure that you have created an AS-SET in your internet routing registry (IRR) record that includes the ASN(s) that are associated with those prefixes.

-What is the benefit of taking this action?
+What is the benefit of using an AS-SET?

 How can I verify that my AS-SET is set up correctly?